cleardh/nodejs_todo/README.md

 # nodejs_todo
 node.js to-do app

-This is a web application written in Node.js.
+This is a web application written in Node.js created by Dongha Kang.

 Follow these steps below to get the app running on your localhost server.